 If everything works properly, you will receive a response similar to the one below:

-To properly crawl relevant data on the web, you will require Crawlbase (formerly ProxyCrawl) Crawling API, which lets you scrape most web pages without dealing with banned requests or CAPTCHAs.
+To properly crawl relevant data on the web, you will require Crawlbase Crawling API, which lets you scrape most web pages without dealing with banned requests or CAPTCHAs.

 Conclusion